Insider Career Guides

 The answer is simple: You failed the Vanilla JS Test.

 When a seasoned engineer reviews your portfolio to determine if they should risk their internal reputation by vouching for you, they aren't looking to see if you can run `npm install`.
 They want to know if you actually understand the core architecture of the web.
-If your portfolio consists entirely of standard React boilerplates glued together with heavy external UI components, a referrer knows you won't survive the company's internal evaluation loop.
+If your portfolio consists entirely of standard React boilerplates glued together with heavy external UI components, a insider knows you won't survive the company's internal evaluation loop.

 If you want to secure that high-priority referral and pass the technical screen, you must demonstrate strict architectural control.
 Here is a deep dive into why heavy libraries are killing your referral chances, how top-tier engineering organizations evaluate frontend talent, and the ultimate vanilla js interview prep strategy to fix your portfolio today.